son, David McDowell, born June 11.1952...

 groups.
 As the children grew and married, they once

-In 2002 the family changed the format of the performances by going back to Dave's original roots and started performing Country music together as Sweet Water Junction.
+In 2002 the family changed the format of the performances by going back to Dave's original roots and started performing Country music together as Sweet Water Junction Band.
 In July 2019 due to careers and most raising families now, Dave made the decision to retire the family group.
-Along with some of the family, Reshana Marie will still be carrying on with the family tradition...
+As with some of the family members, Reshana Marie carry's on with the family tradition...

 Click here to Go Back to ...